Adults – Volunteering

 - The DBS procedure continues online between DBS and volunteer.

-- On receipt of the DBS clearance from DC HR, the volunteer commences placement and training
+- On receipt of the DBS clearance from DC HR, the volunteer continues with recruitment.

 - Introduction to DofE training needs to be completed within the first six months in most cases